Get up to 4 quotes by filling in only 1 quick form

 These are the traditional types of solar panels made of monocrystalline silicon or polysilicon and are most commonly used in conventional surroundings.

 This type of solar panels (made of monocrystalline silicon) is the purest one.
 You can easily recognise them from the uniform dark look and the rounded edges.
-The silicon’s high purity causes this type of solar panel has one of the highest efficiency rates, with the newest ones reaching above 20%.
+The silicon’s high purity makes it one of the most efficient solar panels, with the newest ones reaching above 20%.

 Monocrystalline panels have a high power output, occupy less space, and last the longest.
 Of course, that also means they are the most expensive of the bunch.
 Another advantage to consider is that they tend to be slightly less affected by high temperatures compared to polycrystalline panels.